apinizer/management-api-docs/02-api-reference/12-rlcl/condition/delete-condition.md

 ## Overview

-Removes the condition from an RLCL.
-After deletion, the RLCL will be applied unconditionally (always).
+Removes all conditions from an RLCL and resets it to the default condition.
+The default condition is an AND rule with an empty condition rule list, which means the RLCL will be applied unconditionally (always).

 ## Endpoint